mabirhire1/website-for-AI-startup/README.md

 # NeuralVision AI - Development Workflow Guide

-Welcome to the NeuralVision AI repository!
+Welcome to the OMAX.AI repository!
 This README outlines our Git workflow for development contributions.

 ## Repository Structure